-The Migliarino-San Rossore-Massaciuccoli Park is a natural reserve that extends along the Livorno coast, and is characterized by beautiful beaches, Mediterranean scrub, pine trees and marshes.
-It’s best explored on foot, on bicycle or on horseback: these are perfect ways to experience the area’s fascinating naturalistic environment.
+The Migliarino-San Rossore-Massaciuccoli Park is a natural reserve that extends along the coast of Pisa and Livorno, and is characterized by beautiful beaches, Mediterranean scrub, poplar, holm oak and pine trees.
+Moreover, 3 thousand hectares are covered by swamp and humid areas, which are wrapped up in unique vegetation.
+It can be explored basically on foot, by bicycle or on horseback: these are perfect ways to experience the fascinating natural environment.

 Located along the northern side of the Pisa Mountain that divides the cities of Pisa and Lucca, you’ll find an interesting natural and historical area called Monte Castellare.
 This oasis stretches for 220 hectares throughout hilly central-northern Tuscany.
 There, you can find steep valleys and high crags, in addition to famous limestone and white marble quarries that were used as far back as the Etruscan times.

 On the south-western slopes, near Asciano, there's the Valley dei Fonti.
 This piece of land is home to many natural springs which all flow down into the river Zambra and then become filtered by the rocks.

 The Lipu Oasis of Santa Luce feature a rich and varied array of flora and fauna.
 You'll find the Mediterranean scrub around the lake of Santa Luce and an interesting wetland.
 It is a stopover for many water birds, an ideal place for bird watching.